Scott Wolfson and Other Heroes

 When Scott Wolfson and Other Heroes take the stage, they’re not just playing a show.
 Their vibe is party, reunion, and catharsis in one – the energy of their tunes is hard to miss, but each song carries the weight of humanity’s dark corners.
 Taking inspiration from past and present – folk and roots rock artists like The Limeliters, The Band, and The Byrds, and more recent flag-bearers like R.E.M., The Decemberists, and Jason Isbell & The 400 Unit, Scott Wolfson and Other Heroes take a folk rock canvas and weave in big helpings of Broadway, Jazz, Blues, and Country, giving them a sound both familiar and unique, distinctly American and part of a broader world.

 The Alternate Root Magazine calls them “…an Indie Folk music that could work on street corners or big stages.”
 While the band loves the circus they bring to festivals, visitors to their house concerts and listening rooms soon realize that their intensity works in smaller settings too.
 As John Platt of WFUV said, they’re “…a talent-laden band.
 They’re equally comfortable going electric or acoustic.”
-And it’s just not a Scott Wolfson and Other Heroes show until the good-natured ribbing starts.
-The band thrives on it, and loves the connection such intimate shows bring with an audience.

 A Scott Wolfson and Other Heroes show is an exercise in the unexpected.
 As No Depression said, “…Wolfson will not only defy the norm, but all expectations as well.”
 Their mix of talent and wit has brought acclaim as Most Wanted Artists in the Falcon Ridge Folk Festival, Formal Showcase Artists at the Northeast Regional Folk Alliance, and frequent performers at The Philadelphia Folk Festival.